Last updated on December 11th, 2023

-- Locate source(s) of failure in axle assemblies
+- Locate sourc of failure in axle assemblies

 - Reduce failure and rework rates using automotive manufacturing data

-- Assemblies require >200 measurements across 20 different operations to produce one unit
+- Assemblies have >200 signals across 20 operations

-Just one of the client’s production lines consists of more than 20 different operations which collectively generate over 200 measurements per assembled unit.
-Given the number of available measurements that can influence each unit, narrowing down the sources of failures was critical.
+Just one of the client’s production lines consists of more than 20 different operations which collectively generate over 200 signals per assembled unit.
+Given the number of available signals that can influence each unit, narrowing down the sources of failures was critical.
 This difficulty was compounded by the existence of multiple failure modes, each of which could have a different underlying set of causes.

-Acerta initially assisted with qualitatively and quantitatively describing the failure mode by looking to capture information on any complex interactions or information that might be present outside the standard arithmetic methods.
-LinePulse identified several key measurements from the manufacturing process that most reliably predicted backlash failures.
-This enabled the client to narrow down the list of likely causes of the failures—including previously unsuspected relationships resulting from measurements across operations— without the usual manual effort involved in sifting through large volumes of production data.
+Acerta initially assisted with qualitatively and quantitatively describing the failure mode by capturing information on any complex interactions that might be present outside the standard arithmetic methods.
+LinePulse identified several key signals from the manufacturing process that most reliably predicted backlash failures.
+This enabled the client to narrow down the list of likely causes of the failures—including previously unsuspected relationships resulting from signals across operations— without the usual manual effort involved in sifting through large volumes of production data.

 These early results helped build confidence in a more progressive AI/ML approach, that could integrate with the client’s network layer and down to the PLC, whereby a model built on the insights from the LinePulse platform could be deployed.
 As someone familiar with axle or PTU assemblies might know, setting the correct backlash is critical to function of the assembly but is typically done using shims calculated by considering the relevant component tolerance stack.
 In a perfect world this calculation should always be able to set the nominal backlash and provide the correct preload, but the reality is that this is not the case.
 Acerta was able to prove out and deploy a decision point solution that replaced the tolerance stack calculation with ML models that would pull an assembly’s entire build record, as well as previous assemblies, leveraging all information to provide a more accurate output.